Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Conclusions

 \section{Conclusions}

-In summary, we have demonstrated the existence and $k_{\text{z}}$-dependence of both phonon- and magnon-derived quasi-particles in Ni(111) spin-minority, surface resonance energy bands.
-These have been disentangled, based on their characteristic interaction energies $\hbar\omega$ and the functional forms of their self-energy $\Sigma$ contributions.

-Different electron-magnon interactions have been observed and assigned to the distinctly different magnon modes available.
-Previously unanticipated acoustic mode coupling has been demonstrated, and higher-energy optical mode coupling has been re-affirmed and re-interpreted, thus adding rigor to previous works \cite{Mook1979neutron,Mook1985neutron,Mook1988temperature,Brookes2020spin,Cooke1985new,Claessen2009}.
-Interestingly, the specific magnon mode that electrons will interact with -- and also the associated coupling strength $\lambda_{\text{mag}}$, is seen to be highly dependent on the spin minority band position in the bulk BZ.
+In summary, we have demonstrated the existence and $\vb{k}_{\text{z}}$-dependence of both phonon- and magnon-derived quasiparticles in spin-minority, surface resonance energy bands on Ni(111).
+These have been disentangled based on their characteristic interaction energies and the functional form of their self-energy contributions.
+Different electron-magnon interactions have been observed and assigned to the distinctly different magnon modes available in the system.
+Previously unanticipated acoustic mode coupling has been demonstrated, and higher-energy optical mode coupling has been re-affirmed and re-interpreted, adding rigor to previous works \cite{Mook1979neutron,Mook1985neutron,Mook1988temperature,Brookes2020spin,Cooke1985new,Claessen2009}.
+The specific magnon mode that electrons interact with -- and also their associated coupling strengths $\lambda_{\text{mag}}$, have been shown to vary dramatically with the spin minority band position within the bulk BZ.

-Additionally, moderately strong ($\lambda>0.5$) renormalization has been observed in bulk majority spin bands at larger binding energies.
-These interactions are best described by electron-phonon coupling near the corresponding energy band maximum, and is, to the best of our knowledge, the first known reporting of such couplings from spin-polarized, sub-Fermi level energy band maxima in three-dimensional ferromagnets.
+Additionally, a moderately strong ($\lambda>0.5$) renormalization has been observed in bulk spin majority bands at larger binding energies.
+This feature is best described by electron-phonon coupling near the corresponding energy band maximum and is -- to the best of our knowledge, the first known reporting of such couplings from spin-polarized, sub-Fermi level energy band maxima in three-dimensional ferromagnets.